 Receiver Query APIs

-The receiver software stack exposes a set of WebSocket APIs to the application to retrieve user settings and information, as described in the following sections.
+The receiver software stack exposes a set of WebSocket APIs to the Broadcaster Application to retrieve user settings and information, as described in the following sections.

 If these settings are not available from the receiver, the Broadcaster Application may use default values based on its own business policy and logic.
-An application may choose to provide its own settings user interface and store the collected setting by cookies on the receiver.
+An application may choose to provide its own settings user interface and store the collected setting as cookies on the receiver.

 The following settings and information may be retrieved by a Broadcaster Application: